IATI/cdfd-docs/docs/processing.rst

 Aggregation
 ============

-Once split by country/region and sector, transactions and budgets are aggregated into calendar years and :ref:`calendar quarters<Calendar Quarter>`.
+Once split by country/region and sector, transactions and budgets are aggregated into calendar years and :ref:`calendar quarters<cal quarters>`.

 Each row is the quarterly/yearly aggregation where all other data fields are the same.
 This means that the quarter may be split across multiple rows, such as in the multi-sector `activity <https://countrydata.iatistandard.org/data/custom/?drilldowns=recipient_country_or_region%3Bactivity.iati_identifier%3Bactivity.title%3Bsector%3Bcalendar_year_and_quarter.calendar_year_and_quarter&filters=activity.iati_identifier%3AXM-DAC-928-AL-2022-23-01.001.EU01.ALB01%3Bcalendar_year_and_quarter%3A2022%20Q1%3Btransaction_type%3A3,4,budget&displayAs=table>`_ shown below: